Introduction to Nuclear Energy

 • Many highly-funded startups catching headlines

-• Extremely challenging physics
+• Still challenging physics and engineering

-• Mostly unknown power conversion
+• Underdeveloped power conversion engineering

 • Often necessitates tritium breeding